What to expect from the deltatre Graduate Scheme

-The deltatre graduate scheme supports the development of the very best aspiring graduates, and offers the opportunity to assist in innovative technologies that provide their clients with a set of services that enrich the experience of every sports fan in the world.
-Taking part on the scheme is a unique and exciting opportunity for any graduate looking to work with innovative technologies on high profile projects within the sports technology industry.
+The deltatre Graduate Scheme supports the development of the very best aspiring graduates, and offers the opportunity to assist in innovative technologies that provide their clients with a set of services that enrich the experience of every sports fan in the world.
+Taking part in the scheme is a unique and exciting opportunity for any graduate looking to work with innovative technologies on high profile projects within the sports technology industry.

 The scheme offers three month-long placements in a number of departments, and six months in a department of your choice.
-The full list of placements is available here.
 From day one, you will be given real responsibilities on cutting edge projects including training on deltatre’s bespoke systems.
 A passion for technology and a keen interest in sport is critical so that you are able to hit the ground running.
 You will be mentored for the duration of the scheme by experienced members of the team and will quickly develop insight into the exciting world of sports technology.

 But what is it like to be an intern at deltatre and how does it change your perception of the sports industry?

-As part of our #MYSPORTSJOB series, we caught up a former participant on the deltatre graduate scheme to get their exclusive insight:
+We caught up a former participant on the deltatre Graduate Scheme to get their exclusive insight:

 What did you study, and did you want to work in the sports industry specifically?